 An Environment Conducive To Quality Education And Patient Care.

 Since 1925, dentistry has been an integral part of WellSpan York Hospital's delivery of emergency care.
 In 1942, a more formal schedule of dental services was provided by volunteers.
-The present general practice residency in dentistry was initiated and approved by the American Dental Association in 1981.
+The present general practice residency program in dentistry was initiated and approved by the American Dental Association in 1981.

 Caring And Well-Seasoned Leadership.

-The Dental Residency program's teaching staff includes a full-time program and assistant program director, along with full time general pracrice attendings.
+The Dental Residency program's teaching staff includes a full-time program director and assistant program director, along with full time general practice attendings.
 These professionals are assisted by volunteer dental specialists and generalists who have a high degree of competence in all areas of dentistry addressed in the program.
 Personalized attention is a successful ingredient in our GPR.
 Our program is designed so that residents' performance is constantly under the supervision of full-time attending dentists.